iamshivam146/iamshivam146/README.md

 - 👋 Hi, I’m Shivam Pandey
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Blockchain
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on blockchain
-- 📫 How to reach me ...
+- 📫 mailbox.shivampandey@gmail.com

 <!---
 iamshivam146/iamshivam146 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.